databrydge/popcorn-time/README.md

 ## Assignment rules for submission
-When it comes to coding / solving the assignment's goals, there are no rules.
+When it comes to coding / solving the assignment's tasks, there are no rules.
 Use whatever you want, from composer packages, to plugins JS, etc... all of it is allowed! <br/>
 The only rules there are, are about how to submit your final code as part of the assignment, you can read below what is expected.

 - Follow the steps [here](setup.md#get-git-set-up--the-project-files-on-your-pc) to get your own repository set up correctly.